nuprl/TypeWhich/README.md

 ## Validation

-1. The benchmarking script does a lot of validation itself.

-2. In `RESULTS.yaml`, look for the string “Disaster”.
+1. In `RESULTS.yaml`, look for the string “Disaster”.
 It should not appear\!

+2. Look at `./benchmarks.yaml` and validate the following:

+    1. Ensure that all the migration tools are called correctly in the `tools` section at the top of the file.

+    2. Examine every `assert_compatible` in the file: each one is is a type-annotated version of a benchmark program that we assume is compatible with the original benchmark (where all annotations are assumed to be `any`).
+There is no way to validate this automatically in general (the problem is undecidable.)
+Instead, you need to examine type-annotated version by hand.

+        If a migrating tool produces output that is identicaly or less precise than this version, then we label that migration as fully compatible.

 3. In `RESULTS.yaml`, look for the string `manually_verify`.
-These are results from experiments where (1) we could not crash the migrated program, and (2) the migrated program has fewer ‘any‘s than the original.
-So, the table of results counts this migration as one that is 100% compatible with untyped contexts.
-But, it requires a manual check.
+These are results from experiments where (1) we could not crash the migrated program, (2) the migrated program has fewer “any”s than the original, and (3) the migrated program is not less precise than the program in the `assert_compatible` field.

+4. In `RESULTS.yaml`, look for `assert_unusable`: this is a
+    human-written assertion that the migrated program is a function that will crash on all inputs due to a dynamic type inconsistency.

-4. Finally, you can compare `RESULTS.yaml` with a known good output from benchmarking:
+5. Finally, you can compare `RESULTS.yaml` with a known good output from benchmarking:

         ./bin/yamldiff RESULTS.yaml expected.yaml